Bulgarian Socialist Party: History

 In the 2009 Bulgarian parliamentary election, the BSP was defeated by the new conservative party GERB, obtaining 37 out of 240 parliamentary seats (18%), and went into opposition.
 GERB assumed power through an anti-communist and anti-Turkish platform, calling the previous BSP-led government communist even though, as written in Jacobin by sociologist Jana Tsoneva, that government "had introduced some of the most radical neoliberal policies."
-In the 2013 Bulgarian parliamentary election, the party took 26.6% of the votes, second behind GERB with 30.5%.
+In the 2013 Bulgarian parliamentary election, the party took 30.6% of the votes, second is GERB with 26.5%.
 Plamen Oresharski, the party's candidate for prime minister, and the Oresharski Government were elected with the parliament support of the BSP and the DPS.
 The appointment of the controversial media mogul Delyan Peevski as head of the state security agency DANS sparked large-scale protests on 14 June.
-Protests against the Oresharski cabinet continued until the government resigned in July 2014.
+Protests against the Oresharski cabinet continued until the government resigned.
 In the 2017 Bulgarian parliamentary election, the BSP made big gains but not enough to govern, as GERB made smaller gains as well, and the party remained in opposition to the Third Borisov Government, which included the far right United Patriots.

 The BSP supported the 2020–2021 Bulgarian protests and led the left-wing opposition for a failed non-confidence vote.
 The protests ended when the prime minister Boyko Borisov resigned, but results after the April 2021 Bulgarian parliamentary election proved to be fragmented.
 After failed attempts from the BSP to form a government in the aftermath of an inconclusive July 2021 Bulgarian parliamentary election, the political crisis continued, as no government without the participation of Borissov could be formed, despite an anti-GERB majority.
-In addition, Korneliya Ninova, the party leader since 2016, has faced internal struggle, as the party has not been in government since 2013; the BSP has hesitated, depending on public opinion, between backing and rejecting There Is Such a People, the populist party created ahead of the anti-government protests and with the most seats.
+In addition, Korneliya Ninova, the party leader since 2016, has faced internal struggle, as the party has not been in government since 2016; the BSP has hesitated, depending on public opinion, between backing and rejecting There Is Such a People, the populist party created ahead of the anti-government protests and with the most seats.
 A third snap election for November 2021, this time also at the presidential level (2021 Bulgarian general election), ensued to solve the crisis.
 Following the election, Ninova decided to step down again although she will remain the chairman of BSP until the next party congress which will be held in January.

 BSP agreed to be a part of the Petkov Government, together with PP, ITN and DB, receiving the ministries of social care, healthcare, agriculture and economy, with Chairwoman Korneliya Ninova also receiving the position of Deputy Prime Minister.

-During the January Congess, Ninova's resignation was rejected, meaning that Ninova continued on as Chairwoman of the BSP, until the end of her mandate in 2024.
+During the January Congress, Ninova's resignation was rejected, meaning that Ninova continued on as Chairwoman of the BSP, until the end of her mandate in 2024.